 CEFR Level C2: Proficiency

-Focus: Refining understanding and production of nuanced and sophisticated English.
+Focus: Refining how you understand and produce nuanced, sophisticated English.

 • Inversion: For stylistic variations in writing and speaking.